green-party-dublin-central/nh-web/site/content/post/dart-for-cabra.md

 ### Have your say

-You can either [make your own submission to Irish Rail](https://www.dartplus.ie/en-ie/projects/dart-south-west/public-consultation-round-1/how-to-engage-contact-us) or co-sign my call for a station in Cabra by providing your details below.
+You can either [make your own submission to Irish Rail](https://www.dartplus.ie/en-ie/projects/dart-south-west/public-consultation-round-1/how-to-engage-contact-us) or co-sign my submission (attached) calling for a station in Cabra by providing your details below.